Updated On: Jan 21, 2025

 Why is my anxiety worse in the car?

 Driving is a highly challenging activity.
-It is full of pressure, and you cannot afford to be careless even for a second, as it could cause a fatal accident.
+It is full of pressure, and you cannot afford to be careless even for a second, as it could mean a fatal accident.
 Since lives are at stake, it’s natural to feel a higher level of anxiety while driving.
-For your and others’ safety, it’s best that you do not drive with anxiety.
+For your and others’ safety, it’s best that you do not drive with anxiety and get it treated first by a mental health professional.

 Will my driving anxiety go away?

 If you are a beginner or someone driving after a long gap, your driving anxiety will go away if you drive regularly.
 If you drive regularly but suddenly suffer from driving anxiety, you must find the cause behind the anxiety.
 If it is something driving-related, work on it.
-If it’s something else, stop driving until you eliminate it.
+If it’s something else, stop driving until you overcome the issue.

 How do you stop feeling anxious about driving?

-If you feel anxious about driving, you are either a new driver or someone involved in a road mishap in the recent past.
+If you feel anxious about driving, you are either a new driver or someone who has been involved in a recent road accident.
 As a beginner, you won’t stop feeling anxious about driving without getting behind the wheel.
 So, keep practicing till you master driving.
 If you have an unhealed past driving trauma, see an expert immediately.

 What is the best car for anxious drivers?

 If you are a beginner and feel anxious while driving, any small car will be best for you.
-A smaller car is better for connecting to, controlling, and managing.
-It not only overcomes your anxiety but also gives you confidence when you are able to turn your car easily and much quicker.
+A smaller car is better for connecting, controlling, and managing.
+It will not only help you overcome your anxiety but also give you confidence, as you can turn your car more easily and much quicker.

 Why can't I keep my eyes open when driving?